-In this annual information form, the terms the "Company" and "Chalice" mean Chalice Gold Mines Limited and its subsidiaries on a consolidated basis, except where otherwise noted or the context otherwise indicates.
+In this AIF, the terms the "Company" and "Chalice" mean Chalice Gold Mines Limited and its subsidiaries on a consolidated basis, except where otherwise noted or the context otherwise indicates.

-Unless otherwise noted, the financial information contained in this Annual Information Form ("AIF") is given at or for the year ended June 30, 2010.
-Where material changes have occurred subsequent to June 30, 2010 and are otherwise not disclosed in the Chalice Annual Financial Report, separate disclosure is provided in this AIF; in particular, under the heading "Recent Developments".
+Unless otherwise noted, the financial information contained in this AIF is given at or for the year ended June 30, 2011.
+Where material changes have occurred subsequent to June 30, 2011 and are otherwise not disclosed in the Chalice Annual Financial Report, separate disclosure is provided in this AIF; in particular, under the heading "Recent Developments".